vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 There is no need to add a datasource or create a dashboard - these have already been done for you.

-To examine the data source, click on the icon representing datas sources on the left hand side (which looks like a cog).
+To examine the data source, click on the icon representing data sources on the left hand side (which looks like a cog).
 Here you can see the Prometheus data source that we placed in the data values manifest file when we deployed Grafana is already in place:

 ![Grafana Data Source Prometheus](/docs/img/grafana-data-source.png?raw=true)